voruti/SimpleTraefikRedirectGenerator/README.md

 - redirects.json  # copied from the repo: your mappings
 ```

+Inside the repository directory:

+- Copy `template.env` to `.env` and adjust values as desired.
-Execute with `docker compose up` inside the repository directory.
+- Execute with `docker compose up`.